-Having an approximate travel budget for Cuba is complicated.
-The prices are not written anywhere and how expensive or cheap the trip is, it depends, to a large extent, on your negotiation skills and what time of the year you travel.
+It is complicated to have an approximate a travel budget for Cuba.
+The prices are not written anywhere, and the cost of your trip, however cheap or expensive it becomes, largely depends on your negotiation skills and time of year that you will be traveling.

 Today we uncover how much we spent in Cuba in 15 days.
-We were recording audios with the prices of things, otherwise it would have been impossible to keep a record.
-The credit card was used only once, when we saw that at the end of the trip we were running out of cash.
-The bulk of our budget was based on cash brought from Spain.
+We recorded audio clips of prices of things, otherwise it would have been impossible to keep a record.
+We only used the credit card once when we were running out of cash toward the end of the trip.
+The bulk of our budget was based on cash we brought from Spain.

 As we mentioned in the summary of the trip, we had very little preparation.
-Simply the return tickets, the visa, travel insurance and the first two nights in Havana.
+Simply the round trip tickets, visa, travel insurance and the first two nights of accommodation in Havana.

-The flight tickets Madrid – Havana price was 625€ each one, including a checked bag.
+The flight between Madrid – Havana costed 625€ each, which included a checked bag.
 Flights to Cuba fluctuate a lot during the year.
 Without any doubt, October is one of the cheapest months to travel.
-During the summer months, the price may be more than twice what we paid.
+During the summer months, the price may be more than twice of what we paid.

 Total flight costs = 1250€ (2 people)

-As we already told you in the Complete Guide to planning your trip to Cuba the tourist visa price was 22€.
-Keep an eye on the transfers in the United States before going to the island.
-If you enter Cuba from this country you will have to pay a different price depending not on the state, but the US airport from which you travel (around 100$).
+As we mentioned in the Complete Guide to planning your trip to Cuba, the tourist visa price was 22€.
+Keep an eye on transfers through the United States before going to the island.
+If you enter Cuba from this country, you will pay a different price depending on which US airport you travel from (around 100$).

 Total expenditure visas = 44€ (2 people)

-We, after checking the price, took the insurance at the same time we processed the visa before our trip.
+After checking the price, we bought the insurance at the same time we processed the visa before our trip.
 We did it with the Onlinetour agency, paying 32€ for the two of us.

-However, cheap comes expensive.
-As I will tell you in this post, during our stay in Trinidad I had go to the hospital and the calls to the insurance, the doctor, etc. I had to pay 150€ from my pocket, which I never recovered.
+However, cheap insurance can become expensive.
+In this post, I will tell you my experience where I had to be hospitalized in Trinidad.
+Between the calls to the insurance, the doctor, etc, I had to pay 150€ from my pocket, which I never recovered.

-That is why I prefer to hire an insurance that covers all my needs in case of accident.
-Now we travel with MONDO, since after comparing different options I have the best prices and gives you the coverage you need.
+That is why I prefer to use an insurance that covers all my needs in case of an accident.
+Nowadays we travel with MONDO, who provide the best coverage you need at the best prices!